 Janet has worked as a career specialist for more than 14 years, currently through her own company.
 She provides a wide range of career coaching and work transition services to both individuals and organisations.
 She has a particular interest in the career development of leaders, resilience, mentoring, and decision-making processes, along with effective governance.
 Janet has been involved with a variety of not for profit organisations over the years and is currently the chair of the New Zealand Christian Network.
 She is married to Deane and they have two adult children.
 She enjoys living in the wonderful Paremoremo community, and her interests include walking, reading, church, and spending time with friends and family.

 Liz grew up in Malaysia and Singapore, before moving to New Zealand as a teenager.
-Liz is a banking & finance partner at Dentons Kensington Swan in Auckland.
-She is a vestry member at St Aidan’s Anglican Church, and has been involved in a number of other not for profit boards.
+Liz is a banking & finance lawyer in Auckland.
+She has been involved in church governance as well as a number of other not-for-profit boards.
 Liz is married to Brian and they have two children.
 A life-long Christian, Liz is excited to see young people grow spiritually, as she continues to develop in her own faith journey.

 A primary school teacher by qualification, Steve spent the last 22 years at the Unitec Institute of Technology, bringing bridging education and support to Pacific students, helping them succeed.
 Currently the Senior Pastor at Word of Life Church in West Auckland, Steve is also passionate about seeing young people grow spiritually.
 His involvement in youth ministry over 25 years has given him insights into motivating and coaching young people to become leaders in their own spheres of influence.
 Steve is married to Judy and they have three sons.
 Steve has a passion for all kinds of sport but loves American Football most of all.
 He has graduate and post-graduate qualifications in education, leadership and theology, but is always on a learning journey of some kind.